Data Science Interview Questions

 What are the major steps in exploratory data analysis?

 Exploratory data analysis (EDA) serves as a powerful technique for data exploration and understanding, offering valuable insights into the dataset's characteristics and patterns.
-By leveraging EDA, data analysts can readily identify common errors and inconsistencies, ensuring data quality and integrity.
+By using EDA, data analysts can readily identify common errors and inconsistencies, ensuring data quality and integrity.
 Furthermore, EDA facilitates the detection of outliers or anomalous events, which may indicate potential data issues or unique occurrences within the dataset.
 Additionally, through thorough exploration, EDA unveils significant relationships and correlations among variables, shedding light on underlying connections that may influence the data's behavior.
 In essence, EDA plays a crucial role in laying the foundation for further data modeling and analysis, enabling data scientists and researchers to make informed decisions and draw meaningful conclusions from the dataset.
 The major steps to be covered are below:

 - Handle Missing value